Date and Time formats and how they are represented in LibreOffice Calc is explained in this tutorial.

 List of Date Format Codes

-Below are the format codes for dates which you can use in formatting cells.
+Below are the format codes for dates that you can use in formatting cells.

 |Month as 3.||M|